rh-mobb/helm-charts/charts/aro-pull-secret/README.md

 ## Deploy the Helm Chart

-1. Before Deploying the chart you need it to adopt the existing pull secret
+1. Before deploying the chart you need it to adopt the existing pull secret

    ```bash
    kubectl -n openshift-config annotate secret \